 Approximate the skin edges of anatomic landmarks on the forehead first with key stitches by using interrupted, nonabsorbable monofilament 5-0 synthetic sutures.
 Accurate alignment of the eyebrow, transverse wrinkles of the forehead, and the hairline of the scalp is essential.
 It may be necessary to have younger patients raise their eyebrows to create wrinkles for accurate placement of the key stitches.
 A firm pressure dressing placed around the head can close any potential dead space, encourage hemostasis, and prevent hematoma formation.
 Leave the pressure dressing in place for 24 hours.
 Scalp sutures and staples can be removed in 7 to 10 days, whereas facial sutures should be removed in 5 days.

 A complete examination of the eye structure and function is essential, including an evaluation for foreign bodies (see Chapter 149).
 Examine the lid for involvement of the canthi, the lacrimal system, the supraorbital nerve, and the infraorbital nerve or penetration through the tarsal plate or lid margin (Fig. 11-2).
 The following wounds should be referred to an ophthalmologist: (a) those involving the inner surface of the lid, (b) those involving the lid margins, (c) those involving the lacrimal duct, (d) those associated with ptosis, and (e) those extending into the tarsal plate.
 Failure to recognize and properly repair the lacrimal system can result in chronic tearing.

 Uncomplicated lid lacerations can be readily closed by using nonabsorbable 6-0 sutures, with removal in 3 to 5 days.
-Do not use tissue adhesive ...
+Do not use tissue adhesive near the ...